menvuthy/ASEA-Model/README.md

   <img src="image/image-1.gif" width=100% />
 </p>

+:star: **Please put a Star on it, if you like the repository!
+Thank you** :star:

 ## Requirement
 To use ASEA model, Google Colaboratory and Google Earth Engine are required to implement the execution codes.
 GC and GEE are two completely different platforms.
 Google